Get-Your/Get-Your/README.md

 `pg_dump` and `pg_restore` are PostgreSQL utilities used from the local command line (e.g. not from within the `psql` connection).

 ### Creating a Database
 On a freshly-deployed Azure instance, only the admin user (assigned during server setup) and the `postgres` database exist.
-Use the following code to create the `platform` database.
+Use the following code to create the `platform` database and its 'analytics' counterpart.

     psql "host=<hostname> port=5432 dbname=postgres user=<admin_username> sslmode=require"